WZLR: '80s hits (2000–2002)

-Classic rock (2002-2018)
+Classic rock (2002–2018)

 In September 2002, the station flipped to classic rock after a full day of stunting with the opening riffs of Queen's "We Will Rock You" playing in the background and reverting to the WZLR calls.
 The station used a "no DJ" approach and promoted the fact they were Dayton's first radio station without DJs.
 In 2006, the station rebranded as "The Eagle" as well as retaining the WZLR calls.
 Mostly music of the 1970s and 1960s was played at this time with core artists featuring Fleetwood Mac, Bob Seger, The Eagles and The Doobie Brothers.

 As many stations across America were phasing out 1960s and 1970s music, in a gradual fashion to keep the core demographics younger, the station did a more drastic change.
 On Thursday, January 7, 2010, following the Bubba the Love Sponge Show, the station shifted its focus to the 1980s using the slogan, "Now more '80s and the same great '70s".
-It also included short intercuts of old radio imaging from WDJX, WTUE and WGTZ (Z-93).
+It also included short intercuts of old radio imaging from WZDA, WTUE and WGTZ (Z-93).
 The connection was made to the stations playing hit music in the late 1970s and 1980s in the market.
 The first song played after the format change was "Nothin' but a Good Time" by Poison.
 Core artists included Def Leppard, Billy Joel, REO Speedwagon, Foreigner, Journey, The Police, Van Halen, John Mellencamp, Phil Collins, Bryan Adams and Aerosmith.
 On June 1, 2012, the station changed its positioning to "'80s Rock Hits".
 On May 1, 2018, the station posted on its Facebook page that "We're not gonna take it anymore", in reference to Twisted Sister song and tweaked the format to more of a harder based classic rock.
 The new core artists are Mötley Crüe, Def Leppard, Van Halen and Aerosmith.
 The station returned to using the "Dayton's 80's Rock" positioning.
-Much of the new imaging sounds like the original Scott Shannon Pirate Radio KQLZ in Los Angeles; the top of the hour includes the "Welcome to the jungle" reference heard in the KQLZ legal IDs.
+Much of the new imaging sounds like the original Scott Shannon Pirate Radio KQLZ in Los Angeles; the top of the hour includes the "Welcome to the Jungle" reference heard in the KQLZ legal IDs.
 The last song on this era of WZLR's Classic Rock format was Led Zeppelin's "Stairway to Heaven."